 Patients must be instructed to perform breast self-examination regularly and consult their doctors if they detect any abnormality.

 Medullary breast carcinoma is a rare subtype of triple-negative breast cancer that has distinctive clinical, morphological, and molecular features.
-Management of medullary breast carcinoma needs a multidisciplinary approach involving a team that consists of a surgical oncologist, an oncologist, a pathologist, and a radiologist.
-After treatment of medullary breast carcinoma, long-term follow up is necessary to detect local and distant relapse.
-The primary care provider and nurse practitioner must refer patients with suspected breast masses to an oncologist for further work up.
+Management of medullary breast carcinoma needs an interprofessional approach involving a team that consists of a surgical oncologist, an oncologist, a pathologist, and a radiologist.
+After the treatment of medullary breast carcinoma, long-term follow up is necessary to detect local and distant relapse.
+The primary care provider and nurse practitioner must refer patients with suspected breast masses to a radiologist for further workup.